-In this round you will be judged on 3 deliverables: 10-page business plan, 15-slide pitch deck, 1-minute video
+In this round you will be judged on 3 deliverables: 2-page executive summary business plan, 15-slide pitch deck, 1-minute video

 You will receive an invite link to the YouNoodle platform to apply to the next round.
 Do not use the previous links from the first round.